Vonng/pigsty/docs/PGSQL-MIGRATION.md

 # PGSQL Migration

+> How to migrate existing PostgreSQL cluster into pigsty managed cluster with minimal downtime?

 Pigsty has a built-in playbook [`pgsql-migration.yml`](https://github.com/Vonng/pigsty/blob/master/pgsql-migration.yml) to perform online database migration based on logical replication.

 With proper automation, the downtime could be minimized to several seconds.
 But beware that logical replication requires PostgreSQL 10+ to work.
 You can still use the facility here and use a pg_dump | psql instead of logical replication.